Before applying for a reciprocal license, note Kentucky has adopted the “incidental practice rule”. This means if you are

 · Authorization for Interstate Exchange of Information form.
 This form is for verifying that you passed the Uniform CPA Examination and that you have an active license in another state.
 Send the form to the state Board(s) of Accountancy where you are currently licensed and were an exam candidate.
 If it is the same state, only one form is necessary.

-· Certificate of Experience showing a minimum of 1 year and 2,000 hours in an attest position.
-It must be within 5 years (before/after) of the date you passed your last exam.
+· Certificate of Experience showing a minimum of 1 year and 2,000 hours in an accounting or attest position.
 Complete the top portion of the form and send it to the CPA who will verify your experience.
 Your experience can be verified by any certified public accountant who, during the time being verified, held an active license to practice in any state.
+The experience must be within 5 years (before/after) of the date you passed your last exam.

 Once all forms are received, your application will be presented to the Board at their next regularly scheduled meeting.